Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --output_prefix OUTPUT_PREFIX, -op OUTPUT_PREFIX
-                            Please assign the prefix name of output gff file.
+                            The prefix name of output gff file.
 The filename will be $OUTPUT_PREFIX_merge_features.gff.
       --transcript_file TRANSCRIPT_FILE, -a TRANSCRIPT_FILE
-                            If transcript gff file is provided.
+                            Path of transcript gff file.
 The parent transcripts ("Parent" in gff attributes) of all features will be generated.
-If there is no transcript, this function will just simply combine all input gff files.
       --other_features_files OTHER_FEATURES_FILES [OTHER_FEATURES_FILES ...], -of OTHER_FEATURES_FILES [OTHER_FEATURES_FILES ...]
-                            Please assign the gff files (besides transcript gff file) which you want to merge.
-You can use spaces to separate multiple gff files.
+                            Paths of the gff files (besides transcript gff file).
+                            For assigning multiple gff files, please use spaces to separate them.

     additional arguments:
       --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
-                            For merging terminators, please assign the fuzzy nucleotides between transcript and terminator.
+                            The fuzzy nucleotides for comparing transcripts and terminators.
-                            ATTENTION, the third column of gff file of terminator should be exact "terminator".
 Default is 30.
       --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
-                            For merging TSSs, please assign the fuzzy between TSS and transcript.
-ATTENTION, the third column of gff file of terminator should be exact "TSS".
+                            The fuzzy value for comparing TSSs and transcripts.
                             Default is 5.

 - **Output files**